-We focus on immuno-oncology and precision medicine with a well-balanced oncology portfolio of 15 innovative assets.
-CStone has received five NDA approvals.
-Among them, GAVRETO® (pralsetinib), AYVAKIT® (avapritinib) and Cejemly® (sugemalimab) have been approved by the National Medical Products Administration (NMPA) of China, AYVAKIT® has been approved by the Taiwan Food and Drug Administration and AYVAKIT® (avapritinib) has been approved by the Department of Health, Hong Kong, China.
+We focus on immuno-oncology and precision medicine with a well-balanced oncology portfolio of 14 innovative assets.
+Currently, CStone has received 12 NDA approvals for its 4 drugs.
+Among them, GAVRETO® (pralsetinib), AYVAKIT® (avapritinib), Cejemly® (sugemalimab) and TIBSOVO® (ivosidenib) have been approved by the National Medical Products Administration (NMPA) of China, AYVAKIT® has been approved by the Taiwan Food and Drug Administration and AYVAKIT® (avapritinib) and GAVRETO® (pralsetinib) have been approved by the Department of Health, Hong Kong, China.

 Sugemalimab is an investigational anti-PD-L1 monoclonal antibody discovered by CStone.
 As a fully human, full-length anti-PD-L1 monoclonal antibody, sugemalimab mirrors the natural G-type immunoglobulin 4 (IgG4) human antibody, which reduces the risk of immunogenicity and potential toxicities in patients, a unique advantage over similar drugs.

 Sugemalimab is being investigated in a number of ongoing clinical trials, including one Phase II registration study for lymphoma and four Phase III registrational studies in stage III NSCLC, stage IV NSCLC, gastric cancer, and esophageal cancer, respectively.
 In November 2021, China’s NMPA accepted the New Drug Application for anti-PD-L1 monoclonal antibody sugemalimab in first-line advanced NSCLC.